Teaching sheep shearing

 scientists created a chemical method of shearing called "bio-clip."

-With bio-clip, the sheep are injected with a natural protein that
+With bio-clip, the sheep were injected with a natural protein that

 Scientists have developed a shearing table so the shearer doesn't